Quentin Tarantino: Style

 Tarantino's films often feature graphic violence, a tendency which has sometimes been criticized.
 Reservoir Dogs was initially denied United Kingdom certification because of his use of torture as entertainment.
 Tarantino has frequently defended his use of violence, saying that "violence is so good.
 It affects audiences in a big way".
+When questioned in an interview for Kill Bill: Volume 1 why his movies contained so much graphic violence, he responded, "Because it's so much fun!"
 The number of expletives and deaths in Tarantino's films were measured by analytics website FiveThirtyEight.
 In the examples given by the site, "Reservoir Dogs features 'just' 10 on-screen deaths, but 421 profanities.
 Django Unchained, on the other hand, has 'just' 262 profanities but 47 deaths."
 He often blends aesthetic elements, in tribute to his favorite films and filmmakers.
 In Kill Bill, he melds comic strip formulas and visuals within a live action film sequence, in some cases by the literal use of cartoon or anime images.

 Tarantino has also occasionally used a non-linear story structure in his films, most notably with Pulp Fiction.
 He has also used the style in Reservoir Dogs, Kill Bill, and The Hateful Eight.
 Tarantino's script for True Romance was originally told in a non-linear style, before director Tony Scott decided to use a more linear approach.
 Critics have since referred to the use of this shifting timeline in films as the "Tarantino Effect".
 Actor Steve Buscemi has described Tarantino's novel style of filmmaking as "bursting with energy" and "focused".
 According to Tarantino, a hallmark of all his movies is that there is a different sense of humor in each one, which prompts the viewer to laugh at scenes that are not funny.
 However, he insists that his films are dramas, not comedies.

 Tarantino's use of dialogue is noted for its mundane conversations with popular culture references.
-For example, when Jules and Vincent in Pulp Fiction are driving to a hit, they talk about Vincent’s trip to Europe, discussing the differences in countries such as a McDonald's "Quarter Pounder with Cheese" being called a "Royale with Cheese" in France because of the metric system.
-In the opening scene to Reservoir Dogs, Mr. Brown (played by Tarantino) interprets the meaning of Madonna’s song "Like a Virgin".
+For example, when Jules and Vincent in Pulp Fiction are driving to a hit, they talk about Vincent's trip to Europe, discussing the differences in countries such as a McDonald's "Quarter Pounder with Cheese" being called a "Royale with Cheese" in France because of the metric system.
+In the opening scene to Reservoir Dogs, Mr. Brown (played by Tarantino) interprets the meaning of Madonna's song "Like a Virgin".
 In Jackie Brown, Jackie and Max chat over a cup of coffee while listening to a vinyl record by the Delfonics' "Didn't I (Blow Your Mind This Time)".